Close Icon

 A standard home insurance policy is not sufficient to cover your holiday let.
 You’ll need to get a specialist policy that will cover a multitude of elements that a regular home insurance won’t.

 Policies typically cover accidental damage, loss of rent as well as periods when the property is unoccupied.
-Although not a legal requirement, having public liability insurance cover of £2 million, is also an advisable requirement for running a holiday let business
+Although not a legal requirement, having public liability insurance cover of £2 million per event, is also an advisable requirement for running a holiday let business.
+At Cornish Cottage Holidays, we require owners to have this level of public liability insurance cover before joining us.

 Legal Requirements for Holiday Lets

-Yes, holiday lets require a specialist mortgage.
+Holiday lets require a specialist mortgage.
 A traditional residential mortgage will not be suitable.
-A holiday let mortgage is a form of lending which is specifically designed for an owner to borrow money in order to purchase a property that will be for personal use, as well as let out on a short-term basis for holiday guests.
+A holiday let mortgage is specifically designed for an owner to borrow money to buy a property that will be both for personal use, and ashort-term accommodation for holiday guests.

 Understanding the difference between the types of mortgages available to you as a holiday home owner is imperative.
-There are implications involved in which costs can be offset against profit as well as far more stringent assessment criteria if applying for a buy-to-let.
+There are implications involved with offsetting costs against profit, as well as far more stringent assessment criteria if applying for a buy-to-let.

 Read our guide on financing a holiday home to find out more about holiday let mortgages.

-Within the UK and Ireland, there are different rules to follow regarding new and refurbishment works and its best to make sure that your builder is aware of the current rules and regulations.
+Within the UK and Ireland, there are different rules to follow regarding new and refurbishment works.
+Make sure that your builder is aware of the current rules and regulations.

 Planning permission is generally not required when buying and running an existing holiday let.
 It may however be applicable if you’re starting a new business, converting or extending your property.